-- Regular rural carriers The annual salary for a 40-hour evaluated route (Table One) divided by 2,080, for substitute rural carriers and those carriers appointed as rural carrier associates prior to November 21, 2010. - Regular rural carriers The annual salary for a 40hour evaluated route (Table Two) divided by 2,080, for those carriers appointed as rural carrier associates on or after November 21, 2010. - Part-time flexible rural carriers appointed as rural carrier associates prior to November 21, 2010, substitute and auxiliary carriers -The annual salary for a 40hour evaluated route (Table One) divided by 2,000. - Part-time flexible rural carriers appointed as rural carrier associates on or after November 21, 2010 - The annual salary for a 40-hour evaluated route (Table Two) divided by 2,000. - 5.
-Rural carrier associates and rural carrier relief employees on the rolls prior to August 24, 1991- See RCA/RCR Schedules (Table Three) on page 75. - Rural carrier associates hired from August 24, 1991 through August 10, 2012 - See RCA/RCR Schedules (Table Three) on page 75. - Rural carrier associates hired on or after August 11, 2012 - See RCA Wage Rate (Table Four) on page 75.
+- Regular rural carriers The annual salary for a 40-hour evaluated route (Table One) divided by 2,080, for substitute rural carriers and those carriers appointed as rural carrier associates prior to November 21, 2010. - Regular rural carriers The annual salary for a 40-hour evaluated route (Table Two) divided by 2,080, for those carriers appointed as rural carrier associates on or after November 21, 2010.

+- Part-time flexible rural carriers appointed as rural carrier associates prior to November 21, 2010, substitute rural carriers The annual salary for a 40-hour evaluated route (Table One) divided by 1,992. - 4.
+Part-time flexible rural carriers appointed as rural carrier associates on or after November 21, 2010 The annual salary for a 40-hour evaluated route (Table Two) divided by 1,992. - Rural carrier associates and rural carrier relief employees on the rolls prior to August 24, 1991

+- See RCA/ RCR Schedules (Table Three) on page 75. - Rural carrier associates hired from August 24, 1991 through August 10, 2012 - See RCA/RCR Schedules (Table Three) on page 75. - Rural carrier associates hired on or after August 11, 2012 - See RCA/ARC Wage Rates (Table Four) on page 75.